Grassley calls for DOJ investigation of Kavanaugh accuser Swetnick and lawyer Avenatti

 Breaking News Emails

-WASHINGTON — Senate Judiciary Committee chairman Chuck Grassley on Thursday referred Julie Swetnick, the third woman who made accusations last month against Supreme Court Justice Brett Kavanaugh, and her lawyer Michael Avenatti to the Justice Department for criminal investigation.
+WASHINGTON — Senate Judiciary Committee Chairman Chuck Grassley on Thursday referred Julie Swetnick, who made sexual misconduct baccusations last month against Supreme Court Justice Brett Kavanaugh, and her lawyer Michael Avenatti to the Justice Department for criminal investigation.

 Swetnick and Avenatti tried to “knowingly mislead the committee” about Kavanaugh, Grassley, R-Iowa, suggested in a statement, calling for a probe “relating to a potential conspiracy to provide materially false statements to Congress and obstruct a congressional committee investigation.”